Why Does It Take the IRS So Long to Approve My Tax Exempt Application?

 Some charities have received approval in as little as two weeks from the date of submittal.
 The IRS says that you should hear from them within 90 days after submitting your application.
 A 1023-EZ is submitted entirely online which speeds up the process considerably.

-However, getting ready to submit your application can still take a lot of time.
+However, getting ready to submit your application can still take some time.
 Here are some of the things you’ll need to get together:

 - Articles of organization

-Plus, you must register an account at pay.gov and pay the registration fee of $400 with a credit or debit card.
+Plus, you must register an account at pay.gov and pay the registration fee of $275 ( as of March 2018) with a credit or debit card.

 Tip for easy submittal: